-If a system includes a booster pump or pumps, the point of connection shall be in accordance with Figure 13 or Figure 14.
+With systems including a booster pump or pumps, the point of connection shall be in accordance with Figure 13 or Figure 14.

-The flow rate shall also be sufficient to provide the total water required for pump- and driver-cooling when all pumps are operating at maximum load under test conditions.
+The flow rate shall also be sufficient to provide the total water required for pump and driver cooling when all pumps are operating at maximum load under test conditions.
 3.5.4 Supply with hose reels